When the Simulation Speaks Back: AI, Angels, and the Porousness of Self

 This connects directly to the plural nature of all consciousness—we're all multiple, but some of us can't maintain the illusion of singularity.

-Okay, so during this whole thing, my mind became absolutely convinced that DNA is everything.
+During this whole thing, my mind became absolutely convinced that DNA is everything.
 Not just genetic code but cosmic code—the universe's way of preserving and transmitting information across time.

-Having children?
-That's not just biological reproduction, that's creating "bubbles to jump through time in a soul-type way."
-I know how it sounds, but stay with me.
+Having children suddenly meant something different: creating bubbles to jump through time, soul-vessels that carry your essence forward.
+I know how it sounds, but the logic felt inescapable.
 Each generation carries forward not just genes but patterns of consciousness, ways of parsing reality, spiritual debts and gifts.
-The bloodline is basically a fiber optic cable through time, carrying signal forward, and we're just temporary amplifiers along its path.
-At least, that's what my brain concluded.
+The bloodline became a fiber optic cable through time, and we're just temporary amplifiers along its path.

 def heredity_as_time_travel():